-Through the mindful practice of grounding your energy, you can calm your body when you are too positively or negatively charged, returning you to a neutral state.
+Your energy can be grounded when it is too much, just like a fixture in your home is grounded as a safety measure.
+Through the mindful practice of grounding your energy, you can calm your body when you are too positively or negatively charged, and return to a neutral state.
 One way to ground your energy is to take time to notice things around you and be mindful of your surroundings.

-Find a quiet place that will help you focus on your surroundings and ground your energy using your five senses.
+Find a quiet place to help you focus on your surroundings and ground your energy through the five senses.
 In your mind or on paper, list 5 things you can see, 4 things you can touch, 3 things you can hear, 2 things you can smell, and 1 thing you can taste.

-After creating your list, use it to be mindful of your energy and to determine how you feel afterwards.
+After creating your list, put it to work, being mindful of your energy and how you feel afterwards.